 Imagine this: A couple in the Philadelphia area owns a beautiful house, but it was missing just one thing.
-A way to enter their house from the back door!
+A beautiful railing for their stair off of the patio!
 What can they do?
-They feel like they are missing a big part of their home…So, they chose us to create a realistic natural branch railing.
+They feel like they are missing a big part of their home…so, they chose us to create a realistic natural branch railing.
 How did it turn out?
 Hear it from the client themselves: “We are delighted with what Amos and his team have created for us.
 We see it each day from our kitchen table, and remark on its beauty.”

 Design elements: The stair treads and landings were done in a beautiful bluestone.
 Chester County stone was chosen to cover the faces.
 What a lovely pairing!
 This couple’s desire was to have a very organic and artistic feel, so the normal stair railing’s were deemed unacceptable.
 They searched for an artistic railing design and landed on a realistic natural branch railing design as a way of expressing their artistic vision.
 An excellent choice and perfect fit for this lovely couple.

 For their artistic rail, they desired the tree to look like it was growing out of the back of the stair landing.
 Our goal was to make it look like it grew from the back of the landing, grow forward and then down the stairs and back into the bottom tread.
 It was complete with branches, twigs and leaves growing out of it for very natural effect.
 The other side of the stairs and landing called for a branch railing to mimic the tree railing and function as a handrail.

 Additionally, the client requested to have sprigs grow out of the treads and landing on both ends of the stair.
 This really brought the whole piece together!
 We drew our inspiration from the beauty of a Japanese maple tree.

 How its made: